Below is a list of frequently asked questions about the teacher application process.

 Do I need a teaching credential to apply to teach in DCPS?

-Although a credential is not required to apply to teach in DCPS, consistent with governing regulations (5-A DCMR §1601.1), a teaching credential is required to teach in DCPS.
+Although a license is not required to apply to teach in DCPS, consistent with governing regulations (5-A DCMR §1601.1), a valid teaching credential, issued by OSSE is required to teach in DCPS.
+DCPS will be monitoring to ensure that all staff members in positions requiring a license are licensed by March 1, 2022.
+Teachers not licensed by this date will be terminated effective the end of SY 21-22.

 I taught for DCPS previously and am no longer an employee.
 Do I need to re-apply?